Notary Public London

 Are you looking for notary public services in or around London?
 We offer notarial, legalisation and translation services for businesses all over London and the surrounding areas.
 In addition to these services, we can prepare documents for your business from scratch.
 These include powers of attorney, company resolutions and statutory declarations.
 Alternatively, we can review documents which have been prepared already and advise if any changes are needed.

 In addition to working with businesses, our team have experience of providing a very wide range of notarial services for individuals.
 Perhaps you need your academic documents verified to work abroad?
 You may require documents to be able to travel abroad with a child?
 We offer a variety of notarial services to suit your needs.
+Contact us today and we will be happy to help you.

 What is a notary public?